avaxar/dsdl2/README.md

 # dsdl2

- An object-oriented wrapper for SDL2 in the D programming language utilizing high level programming constructs, accompanied with the [bindbc-sdl](https://code.dlang.org/packages/bindbc-sdl) binding.
+ An object-oriented wrapper for SDL2 in the D programming language utilizing high level programming constructs compatible with `@safe` code, accompanied with the [bindbc-sdl](https://code.dlang.org/packages/bindbc-sdl) binding.

 ## Use